PetJournal/petjournal.api/README.md

 ```bash
 git clone https://github.com/PetJournal/petjournal.api.git
 ```
+1. Rename the `.env.example` file to only `.env`.
+In this file, replace the values for the variables with your favorite localhost port, the user name and password for the PostgreSQL database.

+> The app will only work properly if these data are correctly set in `.env` file.

-1. Start [Docker](https://www.docker.com/) on your machine;
+2. Start [Docker](https://www.docker.com/) on your machine;

-2. To start the PostgreSQL database, run the command:
+3. To start the PostgreSQL database, run the command:
 ```bash
 docker compose -f docker-compose.dev.yml
 ```

-3. Ensure that [**Node.js**](https://nodejs.org/en/download/) is installed on your machine and then enable the `yarn` package manager using the `corepack enable` command;
+4. Ensure that [**Node.js**](https://nodejs.org/en/download/) is installed on your machine and then enable the `yarn` package manager using the `corepack enable` command;

-4. Access the project root folder on your terminal;
+5. Access the project root folder on your terminal;

-5. Run the `yarn` command to install the project dependencies;
+6. Run the `yarn` command to install the project dependencies;

-6. Rename the `.env.example` file to only `.env`.
-In this file, replace the values for the variables with your favorite localhost port, the user name and password for the PostgreSQL database initialized on step **2**.

-> The app will only work properly if these data are correctly set in `.env` file.

 7. To start the application, build with `yarn build` and run `yarn start` on your terminal.
 You should receive the following message: